Spencer14420/SPAntiCSRF/README.md

-# SpAntiCsrf
+# SPAntiCSRF

-SpAntiCsrf is a lightweight PHP package that provides a simple and secure way to handle CSRF (Cross-Site Request Forgery) protection in your web applications.
-It uses token-based validation to ensure that requests are legitimate.
+SPAntiCSRF is a lightweight PHP package that secures web applications against CSRF attacks using token-based validation.

 ## Features